 That’s why the rise hot brush is different.
 The body of the brush heats up, but the bristles themselves don’t conduct heat, so you can hold the tool directly onto the roots without them getting too hot.
 “While it looks similar to a regular curling iron, the effect is more like a velcro roller in the hair, or almost as if you put together a curling iron and a blow dryer,” says Marjan.
 “It’s a fluffier, airier texture, whereas a traditional curling iron collapses the hair and gets rid of volume while shaping.”

 Embarrassed by my flat roots on an almost-daily basis, I was more than excited to give this tool a try.
+While I love my ghd air hair dryer, I don’t want to wash and blow my hair dry every single time my roots are flat, so this hot brush seemed like a great alternative.
 First, though, I had to retrain my muscle memory.
 It was tempting to wrap my hair around it like I would any curling iron, but to get the most out of the rise, it’s important to make sure hair lays flat against the iron, without any twists or overlapping.
 Because of this, it’s best to detangle hair before using.

 I can’t really detangle my hair when it isn’t wet without ruining my waves, so I sectioned to the best of my ability, lifted my hair and held the iron beneath each section, elevated from the roots.
 After pausing to let my hair safely heat up, I removed the tool and definitely noticed some ample lifting.